Red Hot Chili Peppers: 2015–2018: The Getaway

-2019–2021: Frusciante returns
+2019–2023: Frusciante's second return, Unlimited Love, and Return of the Dream Canteen

 The recording of the next Chili Peppers album was delayed due to the Woolsey Fire; the band performed a benefit show for fire victims on January 13, 2019.
 In February, they performed "Dark Necessities" with rapper Post Malone at the 61st Annual Grammy Awards.
 They appeared in Malone's music video for "Wow", released in March.